Canon imagePROGRAF PRO-310 Printer Review

 No

-The Canon PRINT mobile app lets you print, scan (with your smartphone's camera), see the printer's status, access the user manual, and perform maintenance tasks.
+The Canon PRINT mobile app allows you to print, scan (using your smartphone's camera), view the printer's status, access the user manual, and perform maintenance tasks.
 You can also use it to manage your ink subscription and buy consumables.

 OS Compatibility